2018–2019 Gaza border protests: Criticism of media coverage

-The area of the conflict is subject to intense monitoring.
-On the Israeli side of the border, IDF observers watch film and videotape events like the protests by availing themselves of telescopes, long lenses, and feeds from the cameras, drones, quadcopters and tethered surveillance balloons hovering over the sites.
+The area of the conflict was subject to intense monitoring.
+On the Israeli side of the border, observers watched and filmed events using telescopes, long lenses, and feeds from the cameras, drones, quadcopters and tethered surveillance balloons hovering over the sites.
 Israeli journalists were not permitted by the IDF to approach the area of conflict, but kept 2 km away.
 Almost from the outset, journalist Isabel Kershner observed that the March had given rise to a "war of words" between the involved parties.

 Surveying the media reaction just after the events of 14 May, Haaretz noted that the events were covered extensively, with the violence in Gaza juxtaposed with the opening of the US embassy in Jerusalem.
-The headlines focused on the death toll in Gaza and the pictures were split between Palestinian protesters wounded and killed, together with pictures of the opening ceremony in Jerusalem.
-South African media skipped the embassy opening and focused on the pictures from Gaza.
+Many headlines focused on the death toll in Gaza and pictures were split between Palestinian protesters wounded and killed alongside pictures of the opening ceremony in Jerusalem.
+The Star omitted the embassy opening and focused on the pictures from Gaza.

-In the aftermath of the conflict, the way a number of mainstream newspaper outlets, including The New York Times, covered the events has become the object of analysis, criticism and challenge.
+In the aftermath of the conflict, the way a number of mainstream newspaper outlets, including The New York Times, covered the events has become the object of analysis, criticism, and challenge.
 The political scientist Norman Finkelstein takes exception to what he perceives to be The New York Times portrayal of the March as one in which the protests were described as "armed confrontations in which Israeli snipers return the fire of protesters," notwithstanding the fact that human rights NGOs have stated the demonstrations were "overwhelmingly peaceful."
 In particular, he mentions articles by David Halbfinger, who was embedded among the Israeli snipers.